The term ingrown hairs refer to the hair which grows back into the skin instead of growing upwards until it reaches the surface of the skin.

 Ingrown hair won’t go away

-Ingrown hairs often go away on their own by time even if it takes a couple of months they eventually fade away. this usually happens when the hair is still under the skin or goes even deeper into the skin instead of growing out.
+Ingrown hairs often go away on their own by time even if it takes a couple of months they eventually fade away.
+By the way, ingrown hair usually happens when the hair is still under the skin or goes even deeper into the surface instead of growing out.

 This happens mostly to people with thick hair follicles or when an ingrown hair is not treated properly.